jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

             1. If you wanted to allow these you can click the checkmark with a plus icon to the right of them - and click that again to remove (when it turns into a checkmark with a minus)
     1. ![](instruction-images/network7.png)
     1. This is another control that would prevent many of the things we did with our curls at the start!
+1. Go to the Generated Policy tab
     1. Rather than use the Generated Policy as-is, we'll remove the Ingress line from the policyTypes so we can still reach the service first.
         1. Copy and paste this into a text editor and remove the Ingress lines and then copy that now Ingress-less policy to your clipboard
     1. ![](instruction-images/network8.png)
 1. Go back to your jumpbox terminal browser tab
 1. Run **vi policy2.yaml**